cirocamey/Arduino/README.md

 # Arduino

-Here I have all the codes from my AC
+I have a code that displays the voltage of a 5V battery in the Arduino Serial